apuroop-apz/Docker-Project/dockerProject.md

 		netcat-openbsd
 ```

-Running the command to install the Apache2 package
+Run the command to install the Apache2 package.

 `RUN apt-get -y install apache2`

-Running the command to install the Mysql-server-5.7 package
+Run the command to install the Mysql-server-5.7 package.

 `RUN apt-get -y install -y mysql-server-5.7`

-Running the command to install PHP-7.0 and other related dependencies
+Run the command to install PHP-7.0 and other related dependencies.
 ```
 RUN apt-get install -y \
         php7.0 \